Aditprayogo/GithubUsers/README.md

    - [Room](https://developer.android.com/topic/libraries/architecture/room) - SQLite object mapping library.
 - [Dependency Injection](https://developer.android.com/training/dependency-injection) dependency injection is a technique whereby one object (or static method) supplies the dependencies of another object.
 A dependency is an object that can be used (a service).
     - [Hilt-android](https://dagger.dev/hilt/) Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
-    - [Dagger2](https://dagger.dev/dev-guide/) Dagger is a fully static, compile-time dependency injection framework for both Java and Android (If you want to see this project using dagger, you can yo to [here](https://github.com/Aditprayogo/GithubUsers/tree/old-dagger))
+    - [Dagger2](https://dagger.dev/dev-guide/) Dagger is a fully static, compile-time dependency injection framework for both Java and Android (If you want to see this project using dagger, you can go to [this branch](https://github.com/Aditprayogo/GithubUsers/tree/old-dagger))
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 - [Shimmer](https://github.com/facebook/shimmer-android)Android library that provides an easy way to add a shimmer effect to any view in your Android app
 - [OkHttp](http://square.github.io/okhttp/) An HTTP & HTTP/2 client for Android and Java applications.